KILNK1204/Optimization-of-Walking-Routes-for-Tourists-in-Downtown-Toronto-Using-Genetic-Algorithms/README.md

 # Optimization of Walking Routes for Tourists in Downtown Toronto

 This project presents a hybrid algorithm that optimizes walking routes for tourists visiting downtown Toronto.
-By combining Genetic Algorithms (GA) with Depth-First Search (DFS), the model generates scenic and efficient walking paths that start and end at a user-defined location.
+By combining Genetic Algorithms (GA) with other search algorithms, the model generates scenic and efficient walking paths that start and end at a user-defined location.

 ## Project Objective